roytang/blog/content/posts/2008/12/standard-06-dec-2008-blightning-beatdown.md

 [Idyllic Tutor][1]

-and I have no idea what he&#8217;s doing.
+and I have no idea what he&'s doing.
 He searches an reveals

 [Enchanted Evening][2]